tamarasaurus/immo-feed/README.md

 - `GET /results/:id` - get a single result
 - `POST /results/:id/hide` - hide a result
 - `GET /export?type=csv&download=true|false` - export all results (type is json by default)

-## Setting up notifications

-immo-feed supports email notifications for newly scraped results.
-Emails will be sent after each run of the scraper (defined by `SCRAPER_FREQUENCY_MINUTES`).
-To enable email notifications:

-1. Set the `NOTIFY` environment variable to true
-2. Sign up for a [Mailgun](https://www.mailgun.com/) account
-3. Set the following environment variables for immo-feed defined in your Mailgun domain page:
-    - `MAILGUN_API_KEY` - API key
-    - `MAILGUN_API_BASE_URL` - API Base URL
-    - `MAILGUN_NOTIFY_EMAIL` - Your email address
-4. Build and restart the runner

 ## Customising scraper sources